vanhoutenbos/ga/docs/old/scribbles.md

 When using Supabase (hosted on AWS) alongside Azure-hosted components, there are latency considerations to address:

 1. **Cross-Cloud Communication**
-   - API Gateway on Azure will need to communicate with Supabase
+   - Azure Functions will need to communicate with Supabase
    - Database reads/writes will cross cloud providers
    - Plan for 20-100ms additional latency on database operations